kneron/document_center/docs/toolchain/python_api.md

 * output_bie (str, optional): path to the output bie file.
 Defaults to "/data1/output.bie".
 * threads (int, optional): multithread setting.
 Defaults to 4.
 * quantize_mode (str, optional): quantize_mode setting.
 Currently support default and post_sigmoid.
 Defaults to "default".
+* outlier (float, optional): remove outliers when calculating max & min.
+It should be between 0 and 1.0.
+Defaults to 0.999.

 ### 2.3 Model Evaluation